Desjonqu/Desjonqu.github.io/about.md

 I study the ecology and evolution of acoustic communication.
 I strive to understand how the biotic and abiotic environment affect acoustic signaling in animals.
 I am particularly interested in the dynamics of acoustic communities and the effect of social interactions on acoustic signals.
 I am currently conducting two main lines of research: developing methods of passive acoustic monitoring in various environments and in particular in freshwater environments and understanding the role of socially mediated plasticity in rapid adaptation and reproductive isolation.

 I am currently a post-doctoral fellow in [Wilfried Thuiller's](http://www.will.chez-alice.fr/About_me.html) team at the Université Grenoble Alpes where I am setting up a network of acoustic recorders along elevational gradients in the Alps and the Pyrenees to monitor mountain environments.
+Starting in January 2024, I will become a CNRS researcher.

 I was previously a post-doctoral fellow between [Rafael Rodriguez's lab](http://www.preferencefunctions.org) and [Nathan Bailey's lab](http://www.flexiblephenotype.org/) where I studied the effect of social environment on mate choice in insects that communicate with substrate-borne vibrations.